Lecture 2-5: Transport

 toPathP : {A : I → Type ℓ} {a₀ : A i0} {a₁ : A i1} → Path (A i1) (transport (λ j → A j) a₀) a₁ → PathP A a₀ a₁ toPathP {A = A} {a₀} {a₁} p i = hcomp (∂ i) (λ j → λ { (i = i0) → a₀ ; (i = i1) → p j ; (j = i0) → transport-filler (λ j → A j) a₀ i })

-To go back the other way, we will use transport-fixing
+To go back the other way, we will use transport-fixing again, but

-we want fromPathP p i0 = transport (λ i → B i) b1
+in a new way.
+When i = i0 we want fromPathP p i0 = transport (λ i → B i) b1 and when i = i1 we want fromPathP p i1 = b2.
+So we will

-to be constant when i = i1
+ask for transport-fixing to be constant when i = i1.

 fromPathP : {A : I → Type ℓ} {a₀ : A i0} {a₁ : A i1} → PathP A a₀ a₁ → Path (A i1) (transport (λ j → A j) a₀) a₁ fromPathP {A = A} p i = transport-fixing (λ j → A (i ∨ j)) i (p i)